Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Conclusion

 This paper investigates the use of ternary spiking neurons to improve the performance of SNNs in Q-learning tasks by increasing their representation capacity.
-Motivated by both mathematical analysis and biological insights, we propose a new ternary spiking neuron model called the asymmetric ternary spiking neuron to address the performance degradation seen in state-of-the-art ternary models, and we provide a potential mathematical explanation for the observed performance degradation.
-Our results show that the proposed model achieves much better performance compared to binary SNNs in Q-learning tasks.
+Motivated by both mathematical analysis and biological insights, we propose a new ternary spiking neuron model called the asymmetric ternary spiking neuron to address the performance degradation seen in state-of-the-art ternary models.
+The results show that the proposed model achieves much better performance compared to binary SNNs in Q-learning tasks.
+These results suggest that the asymmetric ternary neuron is worth evaluating in other SNN settings, such as vision-based tasks and language modeling.

-Although demonstrated in the context of Q-learning, the proposed model and framework are broadly applicable and hold promise for a wide range of machine learning domains, including computer vision, natural language processing, and control systems.
-By improving the representation capacity of SNNs, which is a widely recognized challenge for developing applications of neuromorphic computing, this research contributes to closing the gap between energy-efficient neuromorphic systems and traditional deep learning models.
-These advances may accelerate the deployment of SNN-based solutions in low-power settings such as edge computing, autonomous robotics, and embedded AI.
-Moreover, the theoretical insights provided here may inform future innovations in neuromorphic computing and spur research at the intersection of neuroscience, machine learning, and hardware design.